High Street: North Side

 31 High Street

 The Flower Box.

 33 High Street

 Douglas Jones, Accountant.
 Former occupants included Dannielle’s Beauty and Flickers video rental shop.

 37 High Street

 This building is now incorporated into the Cross Keys Restaurant.
-Prior to the conversion in 2015 it had been occupied by Masters and Watkins Estate Agents which had moved down the street from The George.
+Prior to the conversion in 2015 it was occupied by Masters and Watkins Estate Agents which had moved down the street from The George.
 They ceased trading in this location in July, 2011.
-They were preceded by Dannielle's Beauty, Flickers video rental shop, an antique shop, a delicatessen and, until 1974, H. Muffett, purveyor of fish, poultry and game.
-Muffetts had previously traded out of a shop on the other side of High Street.
+Until 1974 H. Muffett, purveyor of fish, poultry and game, traded out of this shop after he moved from his previous location on the other side of High Street.
 When he left number 37 he moved to the premises in Garden Terrace Road now occupied by Marina Fish Bar.

 39 High Street: Cross Keys Restaurant